This content was updated for accuracy and relevance on July 12th, 2022

 Make Travel Easy

 With all the preparation that goes into traveling, knowing how to wash a suitcase is just one of the many things you have to plan for.
 The last thing you want to worry about is if your luggage can handle the trip.
-So, durable and easily washable luggage can mean a shorter distance between you and your television when you get home.
+So a durable and easily washable travel bag can mean a shorter distance between you and your television when you get home.
 Luckily, that’s exactly what BEIS specializes in- hard luggage sets that add a flair to your travel look while also providing functionality.
+Also, if you want something a bit different, yet still neutral, check out our collection of grey suitcases & luggage today!